tranguyen-grc/moodbloom/README.md

 - Tuned bouquet layout with hand-drawn art layers
 - Glass UI aesthetic buttons using blur-like visuals
 - Friendly edit/delete flow in the calendar

-Bloom Mood blends emotional journaling with calm visual design.
-Using Jetpack Compose, dynamic graphics, and simple persistent storage, the app offers a gentle and aesthetic way to track your moods over time.